frontenddogma/web-development-glossary/manuscript/a.md

 : A CSS architecture that is based on “single-purpose units of style” applied via “short, predictable class names.” ℹ︎&nbsp;[acss.io](https://acss.io/)

 Attribute
 : A property of an object, element, or file.
 An attribute may also refer to or set the specific value for a given instance.
 An attribute of an object usually consists of a name and a value; of an element, a type or class name; of a file, a name and extension.
-Attributes should be considered meta data.&nbsp;[†](#w-attribute)
+Attributes should be considered metadata.&nbsp;[†](#w-attribute)

 Attribute minimization
 : The valid option for a Boolean attribute not to have a value if it’s set (and therefore true).
 In XML-based languages, attribute minimization is disallowed and attributes must have a value; that is, `checked` would be required to be written `checked="checked"`.